rcos/CSCI2961-01/Syllabus.md

 ##Learning Outcome:

-The goal of this course is to provide a strong foundation in open source software development. in preparation for jobs in industry or for more advanced courses.
+The goal of this course is to provide a strong foundation in open source software development in preparation for jobs in industry or for more advanced courses.

 - Understanding of Open Source Software Tools and community